-where all indicated site pairs comprise nearest neighbors, $\Box^{\prime}$denotes same-colored squares on the black and white checkerboard.
+where all indicated site pairs comprise nearest neighbors and $\Box^{\prime}$ denotes same-colored squares on the black and white checkerboard.

-The ground-state phase diagram has been determined accurately by the quantum Monte Carlo method~\cite{BWZhao2019}.
-For $Q\to \infty$ the model is in the two-fold degenerate plaquette-singlet solid phase, and for $Q\to 0$ the system is in the Néel phase.
+The ground-state phase diagram is accurately determined via the quantum Monte Carlo method~\cite{BWZhao2019}.
+For $Q\to \infty$, the model is in the twofold degenerate plaquette-singlet solid phase, and for $Q\to 0$, the system is in the Néel phase.
 At the first-order phase transition point $Q/J\sim 4.598$~\cite{BWZhao2019}, the model is ordered by breaking emergent $O(4)$ symmetry~\cite{BWZhao2019}.

-At the first-order phase transition point with emergent $O(4)$ SSB, we also calculate the ES and draw it versus $S(S+1)$, $S(S+2)$ and $S(S+3)$, where the $S$ is the real spin with $SO(3)$ symmetry.
-As Fig.\ref{fig:cbjq_spec} shows, the TOS of ES clearly supports the emergent $O(4)$ symmetry in CBJQ model.
+At the first-order phase transition point with an emergent $O(4)$ SSB, we also calculate the ES and draw it versus $S(S+1)$, $S(S+2)$ and $S(S+3)$, where $S$ is the real spin with $SO(3)$ symmetry.
+Fig.\ref{fig:cbjq_spec} shows that the TOS of ES clearly supports the emergent $O(4)$ symmetry (breaking) in the CBJQ model.

-{\it{ Conclusion.-}} We have proposed a general method to detect the underlying symmetry of phase transition point numerically without any prior knowledge about its low-energy effective field theory.
-Using the extra temperature space introduced by EH, we calculate the ES of the system whose TOS actually reflects the SSB of related symmetry at critical point through cooling the entanglement temperature.
-The good properties of TOS are perfectly preserved at finite size, making it possible to probe the SSB intuitively with little computational resource even when the correlation length of the system is large.
-For emergent symmetry, our scheme does not require to measure the related superspin but only observes the real spin to demarcate the symmetry because of the projection principle in group theory.
-The numerical scheme is easily doable in both QMC and tensor network without searching in a huge parameter space~\cite{yang2023detecting}, several (2+1)D quantum phase transitions have been explored as examples.
-This low-cost and low-technical-threshold method will greatly assist us in studying quantum criticalities of unknown systems and help construct their low-energy effective field theories.
+{\it{ Conclusion.-}} We propose a general solution to numerically detect the underlying symmetry of a phase transition point without any prior knowledge of the corresponding low-energy effective field theory.
+Thanks to the extra temperature axis introduced by EH, we calculate the ES of the system, the actual TOS of which reflects the SSB of related symmetry at the critical point due to the reduction of the extra temperature.
+The good properties of the TOS are perfectly preserved at finite size, making it possible to assess SSB intuitively with limited computational resources even when the correlation length of the system is large.
+For emergent symmetry, our scheme does not require measuring the related superspin, and only the real spin is needed to demarcate symmetry on the basis of the projection principle in group theory.
+The numerical scheme is easily implemented in both QMC and tensor networks without optimizing in a large parameter space~\cite{yang2023detecting}; several (2+1)D quantum phase transitions were explored as examples. {Once the subsystem is cornerless, this scheme works well in either QMC or tensor-like methods (DMRG results are displayed in the SM\cite{sm}).
+For convinience, we choose subsystem as a 1D chain in QMC and half-cut in DMRG.} This low-cost and low-technical-threshold method will greatly enhance studies of the quantum criticalities of unknown systems and aid in constructing low-energy effective field theories for these systems.